Echinacea pallida (Nutt.) Nutt.

 Pale Purple Coneflower, Pale Echinacea

-Rudbeckia pallida (basionym), Echinacea pallida f. pallida, Echinacea pallida var. pallida, Brauneria pallida
+Rudbeckia pallida, Echinacea pallida f. pallida, Echinacea pallida var. pallida, Brauneria pallida

 Color: Pale pinkish-purple

 Bloom Time: Summer

 Echinacea pallida is a coarse hairy perennial that grows up to 4 feet (1.2 m) tall.
-It features narrow, parallel-veined, toothless, up to 10 inches (25 cm) long, dark green leaves and large, daisy-like flowers with drooping, pale pinkish-purple petals, and spiny, knob-like, coppery-orange center cones.
-The flowers appear on rigid, up to 3 feet (90 cm) tall stems in summer, with sporadic continued bloom into fall.
+It features narrow, parallel-veined, toothless, up to 10 inches (25 cm) long, dark green leaves and large daisy-like flowers with drooping pale pinkish-purple petals and spiny knob-like coppery-orange center cones.
+In summer, the flowers appear on rigid, up to 3 feet (90 cm) tall stems, with sporadic continued bloom into fall.

 USDA hardiness zone 3a to 10b: from −40 °F (−40 °C) to 40 °F (+4.4 °C).